A Carmen of the North: Plot

 Meanwhile, Mareike has left her home to search for Jozef on the cold streets.
 She is satisfied to find him, but Jozef orders her to leave.
 He then returns to Carmen, and demands that she will never love another man.
 Carmen, aware that she can't live up to Jozef's expectations, finds refuge in a bar.
 Jozef follows her and blames her for having ruined his life.
 He then leaves, as he realizes that his love for Carmen is gone.
-The same night, Carmen falls for Dalboni (Jan van Dommelen), a celebrated baritone.
+The same night, Carmen falls for Dalboni, a celebrated baritone.
 She seduces him, and he in turn is impressed with her.

 Several nights later, Dalboni reads from The Bohemian Girl.
 Carmen, realizing that she has fallen in love with Dalboni, writes to Jozef that she no longer can see him.
 A year later, she is a happily married woman living in extreme wealth, while Jozef wanders through the streets.
 At the premiere of an opera, Dalboni is praised by the audience, and he calls Carmen his inspiration.
 "But the shadow returned again.
 The man forsaken came out of her past."
 Jozef finds Carmen backstage and confronts her with all that she has caused in his life.
 When he asks her if she still loves him, she responds by describing her love for Dalboni: "He is everything to me.
 Now, at last, I know what real love is.
 I shall live for him alone."
 In a rage, Jozef condemns Carmen and stabs her to death.